LeonStaufer/material-dokuwiki/README.md

 2. navigate to the `DOKUWIKI ROOT/lib/tpl/material` folder
 3. open the `style.ini` file and scroll to the "replacements" section
 4. follow the instructions there to change the colors
-5. optionally, you can open the `main.php` and change the content property of this tag, `<meta name="theme-color" content="#1a237e">`, to match your primary color
-6. if you wish you can now open the `sidebar.php` file and change its contents to your liking
+5. if you wish you can now open the `sidebar.php` file and change its contents to your liking
-7. and you're set!
+6. and you're set!

 ## Feedback

 If you encounter any problems or would like to see functionality added, please head over to the issue page on GitHub and submit your bug/request.